 This is the final post in our six-part series focusing on WordPress for advanced developers.
 This series follows on from our popular WordPress Development for Intermediate Users, which introduced you to some meaty coding topics, including theme development in detail, making themes customizer-ready, building plugins, custom post types and taxonomies, queries and loops, custom fields and metadata, and localization.

-WP-CLI is a command line utility (hence the CLI part) that gives you control over may aspects of WordPress.
+WP-CLI is a command-line utility (hence the CLI part) that gives you control over many aspects of WordPress.
 In this tutorial, I’ll show you how to use WP-CLI, how to create powerful bash scripts for even more powerful automation, and how to manage multiple WordPress sites at once.

 That’s a tall order; we’d better get started!